 There is now discussion among researchers that co-infection with Lyme Disease may be what some patients call chronic Lyme Disease and the CDC calls PTLDS or Post-Treatment Lyme Disease Syndrome.
 Studies are being performed to determine if Borrelia Miyamotoi causes what appears to be recurrent Lyme Disease.
 Although no specific treatment has been identified for this infection, the use of antibiotics in early onset Lyme Disease patients seems to diminish its recurrence.
 Symptoms of Borrelia Miyamotoi are similar to those of Lyme Disease.

 Finally, new research is showing that ticks infected with Lyme Disease also carry more known tick-borne infections we thought were once exclusive and did not co-exist with Lyme Disease bacteria.
 Ehrlichiosis, Rocky Mounted Spotted Fever, Anaplasmosis, Babesiosis and other tick-borne infections are increasingly found in ticks as co-infections.

 Now is the time of year to begin eliminating ticks in your yard for next summer.

 Mosquito Squad of Leominster tick tube program in the fall will eliminate many of the nymph ticks you would have found in your yard next spring.
 Nymph ticks are so small and difficult to spot.
 For that reason, they are responsible for many of the Lyme infections.
-An added bonus is the tick tube treatment includes a barrier spray treatment at no additional cost.
+An added bonus is the tick tube treatment includes a barrier treatment at no additional cost.

 To learn more about our highly effective tick tube program and barrier sprays, contact us today!